 Phase one of the wetland restoration project boardwalk in honor of former Gardener Cary George is now installed.
 Dedication Sept.
 20, 2015.
 Photos and details.

-A brief review of the summer season of 2005, 1990, 1965, 1940 and 1915, details
+A brief review of the Autumn season of 2005, 1990, 1965, 1940 and 1915, details

-A photo selection of August Flowers.
+A photo selection of September Flowers.
 Photos

 The Garden hosts over 600 native plants with habitat varying from marsh to woodland to prairie and Oak savanna.
 For seasonal photos, species listings - read more. .